 Factor #5.
 Residency and Practice Location

-You’re doing your clinical rotation in the US- only the basic sciences are in Caribbean.
+You’re doing your clinical rotation in the United States or the UK- only the basic sciences are in Caribbean.

 Regardless of where you want to secure a residency, the most important factors in matching for a residency are your United States Medical Licensing Exam (USMLE) Step 1 scores, letters of recommendation, and performance evaluations.

 You may be concerned that attending a Caribbean med school might prevent you from matching for a residency or even being able to practice in the United States.
 While Caribbean medical school graduates practice all over the world, the vast majority are practicing in the United States.
-In fact, the American Medical Association (AMA) reports that international graduates account for more than 25 percent of US physicians.
+At SGU School of Medicine, students have had a 95% US residency placement rate for graduates over the last five years.1

-Beginning in 2023, the Educational Commission for Foreign Medical Graduates will only offer the necessary certification to practice in the US to students graduating from a World Federation for Medical Education-approved medical school.
-If you’re applying to Caribbean medical schools, you’ll want to make sure they have the proper accreditation.
+Beginning in 2023, the Educational Commission for Foreign Medical Graduates will only offer the necessary certification to practice in the United States to students graduating from a medical school whose accreditor is World Federation for Medical Education (WFME) approved.
+If you’re applying to Caribbean medical schools, you’ll want to make sure their accreditor has the proper WFME approval.

 Factor #6.
 Cultural Experience

 Attending medical school is definitely an experience in and of itself.
-While a US med school can often afford the opportunity to live in a different part of the country, attending a Caribbean med school offers a unique foreign cultural opportunity.
-This is something you can never get if you do your training in the United States and then practice in the US as well.
+While a US med school can often afford the opportunity to live in a different part of the country, attending a Caribbean med school offers a unique foreign cultural opportunity This is something you can never get if you do your training and practice in the United States.
 If a culturally enriching experience is important to you, it will be well worth your while to consider a medical school in the Caribbean.